 What are BPA-Free Sealants?

 Sealants are a protective covering that is applied to the chewing surfaces of your child’s back teeth.
-These sealants provide a barrier between the teeth and the bacteria and plaque inside of your child’s mouth.
+These sealants provide a barrier between the teeth and the bacteria and plaque inside your child’s mouth.
 They can help to prevent decay and even deep staining of the grooves and fissures of the back teeth.
 We use BPA-free sealants in our practice for safe, effective preventative care.

 Why would your child need BPA-Free Sealants?